CoLab-Glasgow/TimedCoconut/Doc.md

 Physical ARM hardware is required to reproduce the hardware execution-time measurements reported for the physical platform.

-For reviewers who do not have the physical ARM platform, the artefact also provides a separate AArch64/QEMU execution package for comparing the supplied benchmark executables and CSV data.
+For simualting the physical ARM platform, the artefact also provides a separate AArch64/QEMU execution package for comparing the supplied benchmark executables and CSV data.
 This simulation section is provided for execution comparison and should not be confused with the ARM7 target used by the TimedCoconut WCET-verification build above.

 ## Run All Five Supplied AArch64/QEMU Benchmarks